-The Workgroup unanimously believes that P385 would better facilitate Applicable BSC Objective (c) and (d) compared to the current baseline, and so should therefore be approved.
+The BSC Panel initially unanimously agreed with the Workgroup's unanimous recommendation that P385 would better facilitate Applicable BSC Objective (c) and (d) compared to the current baseline, and so should therefore be approved.
+The Panel initially believe that P385 should be treated as a Self-Governance Modification.